 It shall be made sure that necessary adjustments are appropriate to instruments.
 The instrument display shows SET LOAD FACTOR option when menu button is pressed long.
 The load factor is set by pressing TARE and TEST button for increase and decrease the value (the default factor stored in the instrument is 1).
 The load factors would be stored after long press of MENU button.

 ANNEX B

-[Clause 7.1.1 (b)]
+[Clause 7.1 (b)]

-FACTORS FOR CORRECTING BUNDLE STRENGTH OF JUTE AT DIFFERENT RELATIVE HUMIDITIES (OR MOISTURE REGAINS) TOSTRENGTH AT 65 %RH (12.4 PERCENT MOISTURE REGAIN)
+FACTORS FOR CORRECTING BUNDLE STRENGTH OF JUTE AT DIFFERENT RELATIVE HUMIDITIES (OR MOISTURE REGAINS) TOSTRENGTH AT 65 PERCENT RH (12.4 PERCENT MOISTURE REGAIN)